barkeshli-pcc/lab-00-writeup/windows.md

 </br>

-## check the version of the git again:
+## Check the version of the git again:

 To make sure `git` is intalled correctly, run `git --version` again: